Bhaskar266/React-calculator-/README.md

-# React-calculator-
+# React Calculator

-A simple, responsive calculator application built using React.js.
-It supports basic arithmetic operations, real-time result display, and clean UI, making it a perfect beginner-level React project.
+This is a simple calculator application built using **React.js**.
+It performs basic arithmetic operations like addition, subtraction, multiplication, and division.

+## Features:
+- User-friendly interface
+- Addition, Subtraction, Multiplication, Division
+- Clear and Backspace options
+- Real-time calculation result display
+- Responsive design.